kennethklee/node-image-plucker/README.md

 node-image-plucker
 ==================

-Plucks images from a png output stream.
+Plucks images from an image output stream.
+Supports `png` and `jpeg`.

 Ideal for ffmpeg image2pipe output.